arlusf/espdiff.sh/README.md

 - ECMA-48 conformance
 - side-by-side human oriented output
 - visually assess progress on small projects and changes in files or directories
+- operate in situ on limited resource systems or within restricted environments
 - persistently remembers the most recent project registration
+- each project vantage may specify a custom palette

-need to know if it is time to wrap things up and backup an interim version?
+need to know when it's time to wrap it up and archive an interim version?

 something amiss? quickly see which file contains spurious punctuation

-operate in situ on limited or restricted resource systems

 ## getting started